Interplay of Quasi-Quantum Hall Effect and Coulomb Disorder in Semimetals: Discussion

 It is instructive to consider our framework in the context of the pentatelluride systems.
 Plateaus and peaks much sharper than those presented here have been observed in \zrte{} \cite{Tang2019,Galeski2021}.
 Where is the Coulomb disorder background in this case?
-First, a larger dielectric constant in \zrte{} \cite{GourgoutFO2022} helps to more effectively screen charged point defects and reduce $eV_0$.
+We anticipate that charged defects in \zrte{} and \cdas{} are screened in the same manner \cite{Skinner2014}.
+A larger dielectric constant in \zrte{} \cite{GourgoutFO2022} helps to more effectively screen charged point defects and reduce $eV_0$.
 Additionally, different growth conditions in \zrte{} can alter the observed Coulomb disorder.
-A recent STM study on chemical vapor transport (CVT) and flux grown crystals revealed significant charge puddling only in CVT-grown samples, which tend to have more Te vacancies resulting in more charged defects \cite{Salzmann2020}.
+A recent STM study on chemical vapor transport (CVT) and flux-grown crystals revealed significant charge puddling only in CVT-grown samples, which tend to have more Te vacancies resulting in more charged defects \cite{Salzmann2020}.
 Most literature reports on QQHE or 3D QHE in \zrte{} are obtained on flux-grown crystals.
 The signatures of QQHE in CVT grown crystals are slightly obscured as compared to their flux grown counterparts, likely indicative of higher charged defect concentrations (and corequisitely larger carrier densities) \cite{WangEvidence2018,GourgoutFO2022,Shahi2018}.
 Our study implies that this difference in part stems from differences in Coulomb disorder in these crystals.
-As a result of lower defect charged point defect concentrations and greater screening, we estimate a disorder potential of a few meV in the pentatelluride systems as shown in Fig. \ref{fig:Fig3}j.
+As a result of lower charged point defect concentrations and greater screening, we estimate a disorder potential of a few meV in the pentatelluride systems as shown in Fig. \ref{fig:Fig3}j.
+Overall, this reduced disorder potential helps place the pentatellurides in a regime where QQHE is more observable than in \cdas{} because of less LB broadening.